Stereographic Markov Chain Monte Carlo: Stereographic Markov Chain Monte Carlo

 \subsection{Stereographic Bouncy Particle Sampler (SBPS)}

-Many recent innovations in MCMC algorithm construction have focused on non-reversible methods, most particularly those described by {\em piecewise deterministic Markov processes} (PDMPs) (see for example \citep{bouchard2018bouncy,bierkens2019zig}).
-In this subsection we shall demonstrate that we can readily incorporate these methods within our projective framework.
+Many recent innovations in MCMC algorithm construction have focused on non-reversible methods, most particularly those described by {\em piecewise deterministic Markov processes} (PDMPs) (see for example \citep{bouchard2018bouncy,bierkens2019zig} and \citep{MR790622} for theoretical background).
+PDMPs are continuous-time processes that have stochastic jumps at event times of a point process, but where the state evolves deterministically between the event times.
+In this subsection, we shall demonstrate that we can readily incorporate these methods within our projective framework.
 We shall concentrate on a version of the {\em Bouncy Particle Sampler} (BPS) \citep{bouchard2018bouncy} as this adapts naturally to our context.
 The algorithm is described as follows.

-PDMPs are continuous-time algorithms which introduce an auxiliary random variable $v$, which in the case of the Stereographic Bouncy Particle Sampler (SBPS) has stationary distribution uniformly distributed on $\mathbb{S}^{d}$ and independently of $x$.
-One feature of PDMP algorithms such as SBPS is the option to include {\em refresh} moves which (according to some possibly $x$-dependent hazard rate) which independently refresh $v$ by sampling it from its invariant distribution (uniform on $\mathbb{S}^{d}$).
+PDMPs utilise an auxiliary random variable $v$, which in the case of the Stereographic Bouncy Particle Sampler (SBPS) has stationary distribution uniformly distributed on $\mathbb{S}^{d}$ and independently of $x$.
+One feature of PDMP algorithms such as SBPS is the option to include {\em refresh} moves that contribute to the intensity of their constituting point process (according to some possibly $x$-dependent hazard rate) and which independently refresh $v$ by sampling it from its invariant distribution (uniform on $\mathbb{S}^{d}$).
 In the description below, we restrict ourselves to the case where this refresh rate is constant.

-Again we demonstrate that SBPS is indeed a valid MCMC algorithm, at least under certain conditions on $\pi $ and the refresh rate in the algorithm.
+Again, we demonstrate that SBPS is indeed a valid MCMC algorithm, at least under certain conditions on $\pi $ and the refresh rate in the algorithm.
 Note that the conditions on $\pi $ and $\lambda_{\textrm{refresh}}$ in \cref{prop-SBPSergodic} are not required for invariance, only for ensuring $\phi$-irreducibility of the algorithm.

 \begin{proposition} Suppose that $\lambda_{\textrm{refresh}}>0$ and $\pi >0$ for all $x \in \Reals^d$.
 Then SBPS gives rise to an ergodic Markov chain on $\Reals^d$ with invariant distribution for $(x,v)$ with joint density on $\mathbb{R}^d\times \mathbb{S}^{d}$.
 The marginal density on $\mathbb{R}^d$ is proportional to $\pi (x)$. \end{proposition} \begin{proof} The proof of this result is routine (but tedious), following the lines of existing results for PDMPs in the literature.
 We give a sketch proof in \cref{proof-prop-SBPSergodic}. \end{proof}